Gruel

 Gruel is a food consisting of some type of cereal—such as ground oats, wheat, rye, or rice—heated or boiled in water or milk.
-It is a thinner version of porridge that may be more often drank rather than eaten.
+It is a thinner version of porridge that may be more often drunk rather than eaten.
 Historically, gruel has been a staple of the Western diet, especially for peasants.
-Gruel may also be made from millet, hemp, barley, or, in hard times, from chestnut flour or even the less-bitter acorns of some oaks.
+Gruel may also be made from millet, hemp, barley, and during times of famine, from chestnut flour or less-bitter acorns of some oaks, as famine food.
 Gruel has historically been associated with feeding the sick and recently weaned children.

 Gruel is also a colloquial expression for any watery food of unknown character, e.g., pea soup.
 Gruel has often been associated with poverty, with negative associations attached to the term in popular culture, as in the Charles Dickens novels Oliver Twist and A Christmas Carol.

 History

 Gruel predates the earliest civilizations, emerging in hunter-gatherer societies as a meal of gathered grains soaked in water.
 For these societies, the application of water and especially heat to grain improved its digestibility and nutritional content, and sanitized the mixture.
 This gruel also presented a viable medium for yeast to develop and ferment, serving as an important precursor for both bread and beer.

-Gruel was the staple food of the ancient Greeks, for whom roasted meats were the extraordinary feast that followed sacrifice, even among heroes, and "in practice, bread was a luxury eaten only in towns".
-Roman plebeians "ate the staple gruel of classical times, supplemented by oil, the humbler vegetables, and salt fish" for gruel could be prepared without access to the communal ovens in which bread was baked.
-In the Middle Ages, the peasant could avoid the tithe exacted by paying in grain ground by the miller of the landowner's mill.
+Gruel was the staple food of the ancient Greeks, for whom roasted meats were the extraordinary feast that followed sacrifice, even among heroes, and "in practice, bread was a luxury eaten only in towns."
+Roman plebeians "ate the staple gruel of classical times, supplemented by oil, the humbler vegetables, and salt fish," for gruel could be prepared without access to the communal ovens in which bread was baked.
+In the Middle Ages, peasants could avoid the tithe by paying in grain ground by the miller of the landowner's mill.
 When eaten by the peasant, the process was to roast the grains to make them digestible and grind small portions in a mortar at home.
 In lieu of cooking the resulting paste on the hearthstone, it could be simmered in a cauldron with water or, luxuriously, with milk.

 In the United Kingdom, it was a common remedy for the sick, relatively nourishing and easy to digest, and a standard component of the evening meal in British hospitals into the early 20th century.

 In the Americas, maize gruels were once one of the main food sources for many Mesoamerican peoples, such as the Maya and Aztecs.
 Atole is a preparation of ground maize often flavored with chili and salt (for a savory dish), or, in more modern times, with piloncillo and cinnamon (for a sweet dish).
 It can be consumed as an important calorie source as a thicker meal, or as a liquid drink.

 Gruel was on the third-class menu of the Titanic on the eve of her sinking in April 1912.